Ketotifen eye drops relieve eye inflammation associated with hay fever.

 - If you wear soft contact lenses.

-- If the drops are intended for a child under 3 years of age.
+- If the drops are intended for a child less than 3 years of age.
 Ketotifen eye drops are not recommended for this age group.

 - If you have ever had an allergic reaction to an antihistamine or to any eye drops.